localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 We are tackling two problems users experience when connecting to LocalStack:

-1. connectivity to the LocalStack container, and
+1. connectivity to the LocalStack container (this post), and
-2. configuration of the LocalStack container.
+2. configuration of the LocalStack container (in the next post).

 ## Connectivity to the LocalStack container